MisterJames/CollidR/README.md

 You can see how this is done in the intro video above.

-** I am preparing a NuGet package which will make most of this happen automatically for you. :) **
+A NuGet package helps put most of the above in place.
+Just drop into the Package Manager Console and type

+    install-package CollidR

+...or check out the package on [Nuget](https://www.nuget.org/packages/CollidR/).

 Contributing
 =======